 Using our example, when a third VM is allocated against the Capacity Reservation, the reservation enters the “overallocated” state.
 This third VM will require unused quota and additional capacity fulfillment from Azure.
 Once the third VM is allocated, the Capacity Reservation now looks like this:

-The “capacity” is 2 and the length of “virutalMachinesAllocated” is 3.
+The “capacity” is 2 and the length of “virutalMachinesAllocated” and “virutalMachinesAssociated” is 3.
 One advantage of this capability to over-allocate is that scale out will never be blocked just because the limit of reserved capacity is reached.

 Another advantage is automatic minimum cost.
-To illustrate this suppose the application scales down to the minimum two VMs.
+To illustrate this, suppose the application scales down to the minimum two VMs.
 Since VM 0 needs an update, that VM is chosen for deallocation.
 The reservation automatically shifts to this state.

 The “capacity” and the length of “virutalMachinesAllocated” are both 2.
-The reservation has reached minimum VM usage.
-In other words, Azure will always consumed available reserved capacity first without any special management.
+The length of “virutalMachinesAssociated” is 3 as VM 0, though deallocated, is still associated to the capacity reservation.
+In this state, the reservation has reached minimum VM usage as quantity reserved = length of “virutalMachinesAllocated”.
+In other words, Azure will always consume available reserved capacity first without any special management.

 The Capacity Reservation will exist until explicitly deleted.
 To delete Capacity Reservation, first step is to dissociate all the VMs in the “virtualMachinesAssociated” property.
 Once this is done, the Capacity Reservation should look like this: